Exact and sampling methods for mining higher-order motifs in large hypergraphs: Sampling methods for counting higher-order motifs

+Scalability is a persistent issue for exact motif discovery algorithms.
+Motif analysis has a number of real-world applications that require handling vast datasets.
+However, exact algorithms for motif discovery quickly become intractable for realistic inputs and motif sizes.
+To address this complexity, we propose an approximated method based on hyperedge sampling.

-Directly sampling hyperedges from the hypergraphs leads to unreliable results.
-The distribution of the size of the hyperedges is not uniform, therefore the algorithm would often sample hyperedges of size $2$, and rarely, for example, hyperedges of size $4$.
-This would lead to a poor estimation of certain patterns of sub-hypergraphs.
-Therefore, we divide the sampling in different steps (similarly to the exact algorithm) and ensure that a reasonable amount of hyperedges of the different sizes are considered.
+\Cref{alg:sampling_motif_count_4} samples with replacement $S$ times a hyperedge $e$ and enumerates all the connected sub-hypergraphs with a given number of nodes and containing $e$.
+The number of samples $S$ controls the quality of the approximated results.
+However, directly sampling hyperedges from the hypergraphs leads to unreliable results.
+The distribution of hyperedge sizes is non-uniform, causing the algorithm to often sample hyperedges of size $2$ while seldom sampling those of size $4$.
+This skews the estimation of specific sub-hypergraph patterns.
+To mitigate this, we employ stratified sampling, segmenting the sampling process to guarantee a balanced consideration of hyperedges across different sizes.
 Let $S_k$ be the number of samples assigned to hyperedges of size $k$, such that $S = \sum_k S_k$.
-We estimate good values for $S_k$ for every $k$ empirically, exhaustively searching among different combinations of values and selecting those that maximize a defined quality function (see~\Cref{appendix}).
+We estimate appropriate values for $S_k$ for every $k$ empirically, exhaustively searching among different combinations of values and selecting those that maximize a defined quality function (see~\Cref{appendix}).